rob-blackbourn/StripLayout/StripLayout/doc/README.md

 ![Example Layout](StripDiagnostic-2.png)

-Now we can make each of the rows.
+Now we can make each of the child rows.

 		// Row 1
 		Composite sendRow = new Composite(shell, SWT.NO_TRIM);